alhajee/ckan/doc/maintaining/data-viewer.rst

 --------------

-As resource views are rendered on the browser, if the file they are accessing is located in a different domain than the one CKAN is hosted, the browser will block access to it because of the `same-origin policy`_.
-For instance, files hosted on `www.example.com` won't be able to be accessed from the browser if CKAN is hosted on `data.catalog.com`.
+As resource views are rendered on the browser, if the file they are accessing is located in a different domain than the one FMLD is hosted, the browser will block access to it because of the `same-origin policy`_.
+For instance, files hosted on `www.example.com` won't be able to be accessed from the browser if FMLD is hosted on `data.catalog.com`.

 To allow view plugins access to external files you need to activate the ``resource_proxy`` plugin on your configuration file::